ROI of User Experience

 METRIC 01: Conversion Rate

 This metric is easiest to calculate and very easy to understand for executives.
-If you can directly impact the top line, that is one the best metric to use to get your point across – as everyone understands SALES.
+If you can directly impact the top line, that is one the best metrics to use to get your point across – as everyone understands SALES.

 A conversion rate is the ratio of visitors to customers: